triblatron/dagui/README.md

   * Fires onfocus as focus enters a control
   * Allow configurable tab order to increase convenience of using keyboard and accessibility
     * Try to avoid dead-ends such as text areas where tab is interpreted as a tab character
-    * Provide a meta-key combination to toggle the interpretation of tab by a control between moving focus and control-specific
+    * Provide a meta-key combination to toggle the interpretation of tab by a control between moving focus and control-specific action
+* Support validation of inputs
+  * Provide information on why an input is invalid and highlight the input field
+    * tooltip, but avoid too much information
+  * Provide validators for basic types with ranges
+    * std::int_\*, std::uint_\*
+    * std::string
+    * enums
+  * Provide validators for enums
+    * Parse and convert to string
+    * choices
+    * bitmasks
 * Support splitters
+  * draggable
+    * need cursor to show when dragging is allowed
 * Support collapsible panes
+  * need icon to show state: expanded or collapsed
 * Support horizontal and vertical layout
 * Support grid layout
 * Support input validation